ShaunCurtis/GitHubSite/site/articles/Modal-Dialog.md

 ## Overview

-For a web based SPA [Single Page Application] to look like a real application it needs a modal dialog framework.
+If a web based SPA [Single Page Application] is goinfg to look like a a real application it needs a modal dialog framework.
 This article shows how to build a modal dialog container for Blazor `IComponents`.

 ## Code and Examples